alchemical-lich/alchemical-lich.github.io/_posts/2022-11-25-cairn-damage.md

 ---
-title: 'DCC Hexcrawl Notes'
+title: 'Cairn Damage Analysis'
 date: 2022-11-25
-permalink: /posts/2022/11/dcc-hexcrawl/
+permalink: /posts/2022/11/cairn-damage/
 tags:
+  - BX
+  - Cairn
   - DCC
-  - Hexcrawl
+  - 5e
 ---

 This is a sample blog post.
 Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool.